sequenceiq/blog/source/_posts/2014-08-15-announcing-periscope.markdown

   4. *Attempts* to enforce guaranteed cluster capacity requests ( x % of the resources)
   5. Support for distributed (but not YARN ready) applications using Apache Slider

-#### Dynamic clusters
+### Dynamic clusters
 From Periscope point of view we consider a cluster dynamic when the cluster capacity can be increased horizontally.
 This means that nodes can be added dynamically - thus the throughput can be increased or decreased based on the cluster load, and scheduled applications.
-In order to do that Periscope instructs [Cloudbreak](http://sequenceiq.com/cloudbreak/) to add or remove nodes from the cluster based on the SLA's, load and thus continuously provide a high *quality of service* for the multi-tenand Hadoop cluster.
+In order to do that Periscope instructs [Cloudbreak](http://sequenceiq.com/cloudbreak/) to add or remove nodes from the cluster based on the SLAs and thus continuously provide a high *quality of service* for the multi-tenand Hadoop cluster.
 Just to refresh memories - [Cloudbreak](http://sequenceiq.com/products.html) is [SequenceIQ's](http://sequenceiq.com) open source, cloud agnostic Hadoop as a Service API.
-Given the option of provisioning or decommissioning cluster nodes on the fly, Periscope allows you to use the following set of SLA's:
+Given the option of provisioning or decommissioning cluster nodes on the fly, Periscope allows you to use the following set of SLAs:

   1. Application ordering - can guaranty that a higher priority application finishes before another one (supporting parallel or sequential execution)
   2. Moves running applications between priority queues